 Participants were seated at the computer, while the experimenter gave the participants the following instructions: “In this task, all you have to do is to keep looking at the red dot at the center of the screen until the target appears.
 The target will be a white square and it may appear on the left side or the right side of the screen.
 When you see the target, press the spacebar as soon as possible no matter what side of the screen the target appears on”.
 They were told that sometimes the target would not appear, and so they did not have to respond on that trial.
-It was also noted to the participant the purpose of the mirror with “As you may have noticed that there is a mirror on top of the monitor.
+It was also noted to the participant the purpose of the mirror: “As you may have noticed that there is a mirror on top of the monitor.
 We use this to check where you are looking at from time to time.
-Please ignore this mirror and don’t look at it.”.
+Please ignore this mirror and don’t look at it.”
 The purpose of the mirror was to encourage participants to keep their gaze on the fixation cross until the target appeared.
 Participants completed the entire experiment at the computer while the experimenter sat behind them to to keep track of participants’ gazing.

-Each trial had three phases (see Figure).
-In the closed phase, the fixation cross appeared on top of the foreground face, alongside the background faces.
-All faces appeared with eyes closed, and the closed phase lasted for 500 ms. In the cue phase, foreground and background faces gazed either to the left or right.
-All background faces gazed in the same direction, but were unrelated to the direction the foreground face gazed in.
-In the target phase, the cues remained on screen while the target appeared to the left or right of the faces after 200 ms, 600 ms, or 1,000 ms from cue onset.
-Trials ended if the participant responded with a spacebar press or if there was no response after 2,000 ms from target onset.

 Results

-The mixed 2 x 3 x 2 ANOVA revealed a marginally significant main effect of match condition, where reaction times under the matching condition (background gazes matched foreground gaze) were marginally faster than mismatching condition (see Table X), F(1, 99) = 3.73, p = .06, p2 = .005.
+The mixed 2 x 3 x 2 ANOVA revealed a marginally significant main effect of match condition, where the cueing effect under the matching condition (background gazes matched foreground gaze) was marginally larger than under the mismatching condition (see Table X), F(1, 99) = 3.73, p = .06, p2 = .005.
 The mixed ANOVA also revealed a marginally significant interaction between match condition and SOA, F(2, 198) = 2.83, p = .06, p2 = .009.
-No effect of independent and interdependent prime was observed in the reaction time data, so the rest of the results will be presented with data collapsed between the independent and interdependent primed groups.
+No effect of independent and interdependent prime was observed, so the rest of the results will be presented with data collapsed between the independent and interdependent primed groups.

 We analyzed the matching and mismatching conditions separately to examine the pattern of cueing effects across the SOAs.
 A 2 x 3(prime x SOA) mixed ANOVA under matching condition revealed a marginal main effect of SOA, F(2, 198) = 2.77, p = .06, p2 = .02.
 Visualizations (see Figure X) suggest that the cueing effects at 200 ms and 600 ms SOAs are marginally higher than at 1,000 ms SOA.
-One sample t-test against zero suggest that these are typical cueing effects that occur in the automatic cueing interval, since the foreground gaze produced a cueing effect above zero for 200 ms SOA, t(100) = 4.28, p = < .01, d = 0.43, 600 ms SOA, t(100) = 4.16, p < .01, d = 0.41, and dissipates at 1,000 ms SOA, t(100) = 1.87, p = .06, d = 0.19.
+One sample t-tests against zero suggest that these are typical cueing effects that occur in the automatic cueing interval, since the foreground gaze produced a cueing effect above zero for 200 ms SOA, t(100) = 4.28, p = < .01, d = 0.43, and 600 ms SOA, t(100) = 4.16, p < .01, d = 0.41, but dissipates at 1,000 ms SOA, t(100) = 1.87, p = .06, d = 0.19.